appfast-io/docs/docs/settings/android.md

 :::note

-Manual publishing requires you to have certain understanding of application development (General rules for putting applications on the operating system, Providing essential information, ...).
+Manual publishing requires you to understand application development (General rules for putting applications on the operating system, Providing essential information, etc...).
 :::

 **To perform manual build**